GWR 1400 Class

 The GWR 1400 Class is a class of steam locomotive designed by the Great Western Railway for branch line passenger work.
 It was originally classified as the 4800 Class when introduced in 1932, and renumbered in 1946.

 Although credited to Charles Collett, the design dated back to 1868 with the introduction of the George Armstrong 517 class.

 Precursors

-Like the 48xx/14xx, the 517 Class was a lightweight loco for branchline work; it was built at Wolverhampton Works between 1868 and 1885.
+Like the 48xx/14xx, the 517 Class was a lightweight loco for branchline work; it was built at Wolverhampton railway works between 1868 and 1885.

 In this period evolutionary changes included: